remix-run/react-router/website/api/Redirect.md

 # `<Redirect>`

-Rendering a `Redirect` will navigate to a new location and add the previous location onto the next location state.
+Rendering a `Redirect` will navigate to a new location.

+The new location will override the current location in the browser's history, like server-side redirects (HTTP 3xx) do.
+For this reason, apps should push a new location in the browser's history with `transitionTo` before updating to a new state that may result in rendering a `Redirect`.

 (If this freaks you out you can use the imperative API from the `router` on context.)